Deeraj7/Deeraj7/README.md

 ## ✨ Daily Inspiration
 <marquee behavior="scroll" direction="left" scrollamount="5">
-   "Preoccupied with a single leaf you won't see the tree." - **Criss Jami**
+   "Opportunities don't often come along.
+So, when they do, you have to grab them." - **Criss Jami**
 </marquee>

 ---